SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 | `ZAF_EventHelperEventEnqueue`         | `->` | `zaf_event_distributor_enqueue_app_event`            |
 | `ZAF_EventHelperEventEnqueueFromISR`  | `->` | `zaf_event_distributor_enqueue_app_event_from_isr`   |

-The functions that still exist takes the same arguments as before.
+The functions that still exist take the same arguments as before.
 They are defined in `zaf_event_distributor_soc.h`

-## Application name configurable
+## Application Name Configurable
 Each application's name is configurable.
 It can be changed by specifying the configuration entry named `ZAF_APP_NAME` in the SLC project description.
-The printing of the application's name, reset reason, and SDK version was moved to ZAF_PrintAppInfo().
+Printing the application's name, reset reason, and SDK version was moved to ZAF_PrintAppInfo().

-## Eliminating the config_app.h files
+## Eliminating the config_app.h Files
-config_app.h files were eliminated from sample applications, and the content of the headers were moved to the project source files.
+config_app.h files were eliminated from sample applications, and the contents of the headers were moved to the project source files.
 Exceptions to this are version numbers, previously stored in these files.
 Version numbers have been moved to a configurable SLC component.
 The APP_VERSION_MAJOR, APP_VERSION_MINOR, and APP_VERSION_PATCH numbers
-are now configurable via the zw_version component in the studio GUI.
+are now configurable via the zw_version component in the Simplicity Studio GUI.
 Users still get the original Silicon Labs version numbers by default, but it is also possible to change them as described above.

-## Common hardware functions
+## Common Hardware Functions
-Each application would implement each own `<App>_hw_init` function and have their own `<App>_hw.h` header.
+Each application would implement its own `<App>_hw_init` function and have its own `<App>_hw.h` header.
 The applications that go to deep sleep also had their own `<APP>_hw_deep_sleep_wakeup_handler` function.
-These two common functions have been consolidate in a `app_hw.h` as `app_hw_init` and `app_hw_deep_sleep_wakeup_handler`. `app_hw_init` MUST be implemented by the application while `app_hw_deep_sleep_wakeup_handler` should only be implemented by applications that can go into deep sleep.
+These two common functions have been consolidated in `app_hw.h` as `app_hw_init` and `app_hw_deep_sleep_wakeup_handler`. `app_hw_init` MUST be implemented by the application while `app_hw_deep_sleep_wakeup_handler` should only be implemented by applications that can go into deep sleep.

-## Application's source code
+## Application's Source Code

-Application's source codes were moved from \<application_name\>.c to app.c file.
+Each application's source code was moved from \<application_name\>.c to app.c file.
 The app.h headers were also removed with the function `app_init()`.
 Because of this the function calls were removed from the main.c file.

-## Board indicator moved into ZAF
+## Board Indicator Moved into ZAF

-Board indicator LED is initialized in ZAF_Init() and the default idle status is set also in it.
+Board indicator LED is initialized in ZAF_Init() and the default idle status is also set in it.
 `Board_IndicateStatus()` is available so it can be used freely in the code.

 ## Command Classes

-### New version of Command Classes handlers
+### New Version of Command Classes Handlers

 New macro `REGISTER_CC_V5()` has been created and can be used to initialize Command Classes.
-This macro requires CC handler that takes only input and output structure as arguments.
+This macro requires a CC handler that takes only input and output structure as arguments.
-See `CC_BinarySwitch_handler(cc_handler_input_t * input,  cc_handler_output_t * output)` as example.
+See `CC_BinarySwitch_handler(cc_handler_input_t * input,  cc_handler_output_t * output)` as an example.
-This makes possible for CC to exit with status WORKING, without a need to pass duration parameter to Supervision CC, or to call Supervision Report directly, as it was the case so far.
+This makes it possible for CC to exit with status WORKING, without a need to pass duration parameter to Supervision CC, or to call Supervision Report directly, as was the case so far.

 `REGISTER_CC_V5()` is supported in all Command Classes that support timed change, and their handlers were updated accordingly.
 List of handlers compatible with `REGISTER_CC_V5()`: